Gayatri40/Gayatri40/README.md

 - 📫 How to reach me: gayatriinarasimhan@gmail.com | https://www.linkedin.com/in/gayatriinarasimhan/
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love creating eye-catching Instagram Reels,Pet Lover,I enjoy solving puzzles and challenges—both online and offline.
-Gayatri40/Gayatri40 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
---->